-The average crash costs an employer $16,500 or approximately $.16 per mile driven.
+Safety statistics place the average crash cost to an employer at $16,500 or approximately $.16 per mile driven.
 When a worker has an on the job crash that results in an injury that cost to the employer increases to approximately $74,000.
 Those costs can exceed $500,000 when a fatality is involved.

 In addition to the frequency, fleet vehicle crashes create the most costly worker injury claims, averaging over $21,000 per incident.
 Besides property damage, crashes result in lost productivity and/or lost revenue from missed sales calls and potential third party liability claims from an at fault crash.
 Since most companies self-insure fleet vehicles and drivers, the company bears the burden of these costs directly.
 Given the frequency and severity of fleet vehicle crashes, and the high costs associated with these crashes, it is important for any organization that operates a fleet to take a proactive approach to fleet safety.